AmaniEzz/graphql-jwt-authentication-role-based-api/README.md

 - A user can signup/login.
 - An admin can signup/login.
-- Users can view public details of any product.
+- Unauthorized users can view a list of all products.
-- Only logged in users can view number of times the product has been purchased.
+- Unauthorized users can view a single products's public details.
-- Only admin can add/edit a product.
+- Only authorized users can view the number of times a product has been purchased.
-- Only logged in users can rate a product.
+- Only authorized users can rate a product.
-- Everyone can view list of products or view a single products's details.
+- Only authorized admin can add/edit a product.

 ---

 ### Future Features

-- Only logged in users can add products to their shopping cart.
+- Only authorized users can add products to their shopping cart.
-- User can only view their own shopping cart.
+- authorized user can only view their own shopping cart.

 ---